aekiss/HCP-Data-CFD-2023/README.md

 conda/analysis3
 ```

-Push the submit button and then you will have a window that looks something like this:
+Push the Launch button and then you will have a window that looks something like this:

 ![ARE_queue|690x246](https://global.discourse-cdn.com/business7/uploads/access1/optimized/1X/0c4be97188937a9867b9917ea4ea143f212d0e2c_2_690x246.png)

-You may wait a few minutes for your queued job to start running, which is where your JupyterLab application runs.
+You may need to wait a few minutes for your queued job to start running, which is where your JupyterLab application runs.

-When your JupyterLab session is ready the screen will change, an "Open JupyterLab" button.
+When your JupyterLab session is ready the screen will change, with an "Open JupyterLab" button.
 Push it and your JupyterLab session will open in a new window.

 ![JupyterLab_ready|690x287](https://global.discourse-cdn.com/business7/uploads/access1/optimized/1X/b2aa0d0e4390936681865bcb3930dd693c564ee1_2_690x287.jpeg)